 - Temp Folder– Even if you were living under a rock for the past decade, you would be definitely aware of the fact that the accumulation of temporary internet files (short for ‘temp files’, also represented as %temp%) plays a very important role as far as your overall browser speed is concerned.
 And this stands true for all browsers, irrespective of whether you use Google Chrome or Firefox or Internet Explorer or Bing or MSN or Safari, and so on and so forth.
 So the point that I’m trying to make here, is that the temp folder is where your temporary files get stored.
 And these need to be cleared out from time to time, so that your browser speed does not get weighed down under all the clutter and junk.

-P.S- One common question here is with regards to how often one needs to delete temporary internet files from one’s computer.
+P.S- One common question here is with regards to how often one needs to delete temporary internet files from one’s computer, as this can often affect things such as identity theft.
 Well, there is not specific answer to this query, but the ballpark figure is every 2 to 3 weeks.
 Please ensure that you opt for selective deletion, and opt out from deleting the stored passwords, form auto-fill information etc.